 "When you go out in the dark on a winter evening and come into a lighted room, then all the light comes hurrying from everywhere to gather in your eyes."
 Olga did not understand a word of all this, but said, "Yes."
 "Yes," said Rolandsen, "and it's the same with me when I come in and see you."
 "Is it short enough here now?" asked Olga.

 "No, not nearly.
 Just keep on.
 Do it just the way you like.
 Ah, you thought you could slip away and hide-didn't you?-but you couldn't.
-No more than lightning can put out fire."

-Of all the mad talk. . . !
+It was like the lightning putting out a spark."
+Of all the mad talk. . . .